 Please watch the video shared by the auction house:

-On December 18 online from London, Tarisio sells a violin made by Stradivari in Cremona, dated 1696 by its label, with a starting bid of £ 1M.
+On December 18, 2013, Tarisio sold for £ 1.4M a violin made by Stradivari in Cremona, dated 1696 by its label.

 This is a fine example of violin with a normal back length of 35.4 cm.
 It is similar in style to the Molitor of 1697 which was sold for $ 3.6 million by Tarisio on October 14, 2010.
 Its back is in flamed maple, a recognizable variety which was also used on a 1696 viola and on the 1698 Baron Knoop violin.

 Great instruments do not stay in the showcases and their careers with the musicians are often full of adventures and anecdotes.
 The violin for sale retains its original label, but its provenance is unknown until its authentication by an expert in 2000.